What is a Letter of Credit?

 Table of Contents :

-Letter of Credit is issued by the bank to the buyer in order to secure the timely payment by the buyer to the seller.
-It acts like a guarantee on behalf of the buyer that he/she pays the full amount to the seller, as per defined timeline or on time.
-If in case the buyer is unable to repay the amount to the seller on time, then the bank will pay on buyer’s behalf to the seller.
+Letter of Credit is issued by the Bank to the Buyer in order to secure the timely payment by the buyer to the seller.
+It acts as a guarantee on behalf of the buyer that he/she pays the full amount to the seller, as per the defined timeline or on time.
+If in case the buyer is unable to repay the amount to the seller on time, then the bank will pay on the buyer’s behalf to the seller.

-- Letter of credit is issued against collateral that may include buyer’s fixed deposit and bank deposit, etc. as security
+- LC is issued against Collateral/Security that may include buyer’s Fixed Deposits and Bank Deposit, etc.

-- Correctness of Letter of Credit: As only documents are exchanged and no good and services are involved in this process.
-Therefore, mentioned details in letter should be correct that include name of seller, date, amount, product name and quantity, etc.
+- Correctness of Letter of Credit: Only documents are exchanged and no goods and services are involved in this process.
+Therefore, mentioned details in the letter should be correct that including the name of the seller, date, amount, product name and quantity, etc.

 - Banks will deny the payment, if they find any slightest mistake in the buyer’s name, product name, shipping date, etc.

-- As all parties deals in documents only and not goods and services, so the payment will not depend on the defects in goods and services, if any
+- As all parties deal in documents only and not goods and services, so the payment will not depend on the defects in goods and services, if any

 Types of Letter of Credit in India

-In this type of credit, entrepreneur can present a bill of exchange to lender with a sight letter and can take the funds instantly on the basis of letter of sight.
-Sight letter of credit is considered to be the most instant letter of credit that can be availed immediately.
+In this type of credit, an entrepreneur can present a bill of exchange to the lender with a sight letter and can take the funds instantly on the basis of a letter of sight.
+A sight letter of credit is considered to be the most instant letter of credit that can be availed immediately.

 2. Time Credit

-Bill of exchange which is paid after agreed time period between the lender and the borrower is known to be time credit.
-Certain time period is involved in this type of credit.
-Letter of credit defining time credit allows borrower with some days to repay the amount, only after receiving the goods.
+Bill of exchange that is paid after an agreed time period between the lender and the borrower is known to be time credit.
+A certain time period is involved in this type of credit.
+Letter of Credit defining time credit allows a borrower with some days to repay the amount, only after receiving the goods.

 3. Standby Letter of Credit (SBLC)

-Standby Letter of Credit (SBLC) is a credit mechanism in which importer can get foreign currency funds internationally by providing the issuance of SBLC from domestic bank that guarannatees payment to the international bank, if the borrower fails to repay the amount before on the due date.
+Standby Letter of Credit (SBLC) is a credit mechanism in which an importer can get foreign currency funds internationally by providing the issuance of SBLC from the domestic bank that guarantees payment to the international bank if the borrower fails to repay the amount before the due date.

 4. Revocable Credit

-Revocable credit is a type of letter of credit in which the terms and conditions of this type of LC can be amended or cancelled by the issuing bank.
-It is not important for the issuing bank to tell beneficiaries regarding any change in the letter of credit.
+Revocable credit is a type of letter of credit in which the terms and conditions of this type of LC can be amended or canceled by the issuing bank.
+It is not important for the issuing bank to tell beneficiaries about any change in the letter of credit.

 5. Irrevocable Credit